 One thing we do really well is providing a enjoyable experience for the new teams.
 Make no mistake – 24 hours is a long time.
 However, if you want to put in the time to learn and get ready, you will have a unique and memorable experience!

 Can team members split up and go do different sections of the race?
-All team members must stay together at all times during the race, so no.
+Unless the race rules specifically allow you to separate for a portion, you will be together as a team at all times.

 How are teams ranked?
 Teams are ranked by the number of checkpoints they successfully find.
 In the event of a tie, the team which did it faster is ranked higher.

 So you’re saying I should stay out in the woods till I find all the checkpoints, no matter how long it takes?
-We’d really rather not have to send out a search party, plus you lose one checkpoint for every minute you’re late.
+We’d really rather not have to send out a search party.
+Plus, you lose checkpoints for being late, so your plan won’t actually work.
+Nice try, though!

 Are maps provided or do we have to bring our own?
 All maps will be provided, and will be pre-marked with the secret checkpoint locations.